joelmoxley/founder-playbook/II. Finance/04 - Govt Funding - SBIR/01 - Content - Opportunities and Approach/md/05 - National Innovation Summit To Network with SBIR PMs.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The National Innovation Summit by TechConnect brings together entrepreneurs and Program Managers for SBIR programs to network and engage.
+The National Innovation Summit by TechConnect brings together entrepreneurs and Program Managers for SBIR programs to network and engage.

 Credit: [National Innovation Summit & Showcase](http://nationalinnovationsummit.com/)